rocky112358/UNIST_CSE364_Group2/README.md

     ![image](https://user-images.githubusercontent.com/32671177/122661159-54b5e700-d1c2-11eb-9430-bcc17cf6cdd4.png)

 3. Select "Preferred Genre" from checkbox.
-If you select multiple genres, our recommendation will be movies which contains at least one genre you've selected.
-(Optional) If you don't select any genre, all genres are selected automatically.
+If you select some genres, the movie which contains the genre will be recommended.
+(Optional) If you don't select any genre, it is treated as if all genres are selected.

     ![image](https://user-images.githubusercontent.com/32671177/122661196-921a7480-d1c2-11eb-83e2-f3215c761eb1.png)

     ![image](https://user-images.githubusercontent.com/32671177/122661202-9fcffa00-d1c2-11eb-8d21-2930cda61d8c.png)

 4. Click "Search" button.
-5. After short loading, 10 movies that similar users enjoyed are recommended.
+5. After short loading, 10 movies that are highly rated by similar users are recommended.

     ![image](https://user-images.githubusercontent.com/32671177/122661210-af4f4300-d1c2-11eb-9e3e-55a5d3bde002.png)

-6. Click the movie poster to see Detail information of that movie.
+6. Click the movie poster to see detail information of that movie at IMDb.

 ### Favorite Movie based recommendation